19th of April Movement: Dominican Republic embassy siege

 The group is also recognized for other high-profile activities, such as the Dominican embassy siege.
 The guerrillas stormed the Dominican Republic's embassy during a cocktail party on 27 February 1980.
 They took the largest recorded number of diplomats held hostage to date in Colombia, which accounted for 14 ambassadors, including the United States'.
 Eventually, after tense negotiations with the government of Julio César Turbay Ayala, the hostages were peacefully released and the hostage takers were allowed to leave the country for exile in Cuba.
 Some of them later returned and actively rejoined the M-19's activities.
 Many contemporary rumors and later accounts from the participants in this event have suggested that the Colombian government might have submitted to another of the M-19 demands, by allegedly giving the group 1 to 2.5 million U.S. dollars in exchange for the release of the hostages.

+Kidnapping and Murder of Chester "Chet" Bitterman

+In 1979, Chester "Chet" Bitterman traveled with his wife to Colombia to begin mission work with Wycliffe with the Summer Institute of Linguistics (SIL), an organization dedicated to documenting lesser known-languages in order to create translations of the Christian Bible.
+On January 19, 1981, Bitterman was taken hostage by M-19.

+M-19 accused SIL of working with the CIA to destroy indigenous cultures, violate Colombian sovereignty and loot the country's resources and demanded SIL withdraw all 209 of its people from Colombia, otherwise they would kill Bitterman.
+After SIL's refusal to yield to the demands, Bitterman was found murdered.